 Departments must evaluate and document the effectiveness of their Lock Out Tag Out program each year and correct any noted deficiencies.
 The University of Virginia Lock Out Annual Review Form can help to document this requirement.
 The departmental program must meet the following requirements:

 Authorization through Training and Qualification – All persons must be authorized through training and qualification on the departmental Lock Out procedures for the equipment and machinery they are assigned to work on.
 This training must be completed before they can perform any service or maintenance.
 Training and qualification must include understanding safe operation of the equipment and the use of the Lock Out devices and warning tags provided by the department.

-Lock Out Devices, Individually Keyed Padlocks and Warning Tags – Departments must provide appropriate lock out devices, individually keyed padlocks and warning tags to each Authorized Person.
-Affected personnel who will be assigned to work on a locked out piece of equipment, machinery or system including working in a controlled area, must be provided with his or her individual padlock and warning tag.
+Lock Out Devices, Individually Keyed Padlocks, and Warning Tags – Departments must provide appropriate lock out devices, individually keyed padlocks, and warning tags to each Authorized Person.
+Affected personnel who will be assigned to work on a locked out piece of equipment, machinery, or system including working in a controlled area, must be provided with their individual padlock and warning tag.

-Training for Affected Persons on Lock Out Tag Out – Departments must train all persons, who may be affected by equipment and machinery shutdown.
-Training for those affected by equipment or machinery lock out must include: recognition of warning tags, lock out devices, and that tags and locks can only be removed by the Authorized Person who took the equipment or machine out of operation.
-In addition, Affected Persons who will be assigned to perform a work task on the locked out piece of equipment, machinery or system, including working in a controlled work area, must know how to install his or her own individual padlock and warning tag.
+Training for Affected Persons on Lock Out Tag Out – Departments must train all persons who may be affected by equipment and machinery shutdown.
+Training for those affected by equipment or machinery lock out must include recognition of warning tags, lock out devices, and that tags and locks can only be removed by the Authorized Person who took the equipment or machine out of operation.
+In addition, Affected Persons who will be assigned to perform a work task on the locked out piece of equipment, machinery, or system, including working in a controlled work area, must know how to install their own individual padlock and warning tag.